NicoHood/HoodLoader2/Readme.md

 **HoodLoader2 functions:**
 * CDC Bootloader for the 16u2 (to upload .hex files via avr-dude/Arduino IDE)
 * USB-Serial programming of the 328/2560
-* No drivers needed for the HoodLoader2 itself
+* No drivers needed for the HoodLoader2 itself (default Arduino Uno/Mega drivers)
 * Self flashing sketch to burn the HoodLoader2 to the 16u2 (modified version from Nick Gammon)

 **[HID Project](https://github.com/NicoHood/HID) features (for HoodLoader2):**